JenniBeadle/Bloomtraining/docs/Bloom/intro.md

 sidebar_position: 1
 ---
 This site contains:
--  Basic  [Bloom training](Bloom/Introduction.md) course used in Chad.
+-  Basic  Bloom-Bloom/Introduction.md training course used in Chad.
+Is it showing this one!!
 -  More to follow ...